dltprms2001/NOLO-Windows-SDK/nolo/documents/GetStarted.md

 <div><img src="./startmessage.PNG"></div>

 ## Using Steps
-* 1: Install vc_redist.x64.exe.
-* 2: Install Nolo_driver_for_windows_setup.msi software (required).
+* 1: Install Nolo_driver_for_windows_setup.msi software (required).
-* 3: Install the NOLO_Windows_Setup.msi software (optional).
+* 2: Install the NOLO_Windows_Setup.msi software (optional).
-* 4: Bin directory provides the noloRuntime.dll plugin and the dependent plugins.
+* 3: Bin directory provides the noloRuntime.dll plugin and the dependent plugins.
-* 5: The include directory provides nolo_api, detailing the outer interface functions and data structures of noloRuntime.dll.
+* 4: The include directory provides nolo_api, detailing the outer interface functions and data structures of noloRuntime.dll.
-* 6: The ducuments directory provides a detailed description of NoloVrWindows sdk.
+* 5: The ducuments directory provides a detailed description of NoloVrWindows sdk.